mlrun/mlrun/docs/install/kubernetes.md

 ```

 #### Note on terminating pods and hanging resources
-It is important to note that this chart generates several persistent volume claims in order to provide the user
+This chart generates several persistent volume claims that provide persistency (via PVC) out of the box.
-with persistency (via PVC) out of the box.
-Upon uninstallation, any hanging / terminating pods will hold the PVCs and
-PVs respectively, as those prevent their safe removal.
+Upon uninstallation, any hanging / terminating pods will hold the PVCs and PVs respectively, as those prevent their safe removal.
 Since pods that are stuck in terminating state seem to be a never-ending plague in k8s, note this,
 and remember to clean the remaining PVs and PVCs.